A Renowned Rehabilitative Care Hospital Expands

 Olsson also helped plan a campus greenspace that features paved walkways and disc golf baskets.
 Care providers use the space for patient treatment, including equine therapy.
 Finally, an outdoor courtyard, surrounded by buildings, was made into a playground for children.

-“Madonna had the foresight and recognized the impact of making sure the exterior campus wasn’t forgotten space,” said Jennifer Seacrest, landscape architect and technical leader with the Olsson Studio.
+“Madonna had the foresight and recognized the impact of making sure the exterior campus wasn’t forgotten space,” said Jennifer Seacrest, landscape architect and technical leader with Olsson.

 Dan Griess, who managed the project for Madonna, said Olsson brought vision, talent, curiosity, creativity, and a desire understand the needs of patients and Madonna staff.
 Olsson also collaborated with other project partners to ensure the expansion’s success.